-The foregoing statement is made in lieu of any other warranty of merchantability or fitness.
-Representatives of the Company are not authorized to vary the terms of this warranty or the contents of any printed labeling for this product except by printed notice from the Company's headquarters.
+No warranty, express or implied, including any warranty of merchantability or fitness, is made.
+Representatives of the Company are not authorized to vary the terms or the contents of any printed labeling, including the package insert, for this product except by printed notice from the Company's headquarters.
 The prescriber and user of this product must accept the terms hereof.